graalvm/graalvm-jdk-downloader/README.md

 - supports [GraalVM Community Edition (CE)][ce] and [GraalVM Enterprise Edition (EE)][ee].
 (EE requires a token, for more information see [Set Up a Download Token for GraalVM Enterprise Installations](#set-up-a-download-token-for-graalvm-enterprise-installations).)
 - supports Linux, macOS, and Windows (via [Git Bash][git-bash], [Cygwin][cygwin], or [Windows Subsystem for Linux][wsl])
 - is non-interactive and designed to be used in automated build pipelines or on developer machines
-- sets up GraalVM installations in the current working directory by default (can be changed using the `--to` option)
+- sets up GraalVM installations in the current working directory (can be changed using the `--to` option)
 - verifies checksums of downloaded artifacts before extracting if either `sha256sum` or `shasum` is available
 - only requires `bash`, `curl`, and either `tar` (Linux/macOS) or `unzip` (Windows)